canonical/doc-docs/juju-tutorials/how-to-perform-maintenance-on-a-k8s-worker.md

 juju run-action --wait kubernetes-worker/0 resume
 ```
 [note status="Rebalancing of the cluster"]
-Pods that were previously migrated from this node wont be automatically
+Pods that were previously migrated from this node won't be automatically
 migrated back once it's back online.
 [/note]